Exponents of some one-dimensional Gauss-Manin cohomologies: Introduction

 \section{Introduction}

 Let $\kk$ be an algebraically closed field of characteristic zero.
-An algebraic variety, or just variety, will mean for us a quasi-projective separated finite type scheme over $\kk$, reducible or not; in any case we will assume that all of our varieties are either equidimensional or smooth.
-For any smooth variety $X$, $\D(\DD_X)$ will denote the category of bounded complexes of $\DD_X$-modules.
+An algebraic variety, or just variety, will mean for us an equidimensional quasi-projective separated finite type scheme over $\kk$, reducible or not.
+For any smooth variety $\mathcal{X}$, $\D(\DD_{\mathcal{X}})$ will denote the category of bounded complexes of $\DD_{\mathcal{X}}$-modules.

-When $X$ is an open subvariety of the affine line, the exponents of a $\DD_X$-module are very related to the monodromy of its solutions.
+For an open subvariety of the affine line, the exponents of a $\DD$-module over it are strongly related to the monodromy of its solutions.
 This notion is topological in nature when $\kk=\CC$, but we can manage to work in an algebraic way with a similar concept, and because of that, we will usually use both names, monodromy and exponents, to denote the phenomenon and the object of study.
-Although this theory can be constructed in any dimension thanks to the formalism of the $V$-filtration, the Bernstein-Sato polynomial and the vanishing cycles of Malgrange and Kashiwara (cf. \cite{Ma1}, \cite{Kas} \cite{MM} or the appendix by Mebkhout and Sabbah at \cite[\S~III.4]{Me}), it is defined in a much more simple way in dimension one.
-In fact, we will follow the approach of \cite[\S~2.11]{Ka1}.
+Although this theory can be constructed in any dimension thanks to the formalism of the $V$-filtration, the Bernstein-Sato polynomial and the vanishing cycles of Malgrange and Kashiwara (cf. \cite{MalBernstein,KasVanishing,MaisMeb} or the appendix by Mebkhout and Sabbah at \cite[Ch.
+III, \S4]{Meb6oper}), it is defined in a much more simple way in dimension one.
+In fact, we will follow the approach of \cite[\S2.11]{KaESDE}.

-The aim of this paper is to prove the following result:
+The main aim of this paper is to prove the following result: